-Often called just the "Archaeological Museum" is where all the treasures excavated at the Roman city of Pompeii are kept.
-You can spend an entire afternoon Instagramming close-ups of the intricate mosaics or posing with nude Romans, but the most fun to be had is inside the so-called "Secret Cabinet."
+The "Archaeological Museum," as it is often called, is where all the treasures excavated at the Roman city of Pompeii are kept.
+You can spend an entire afternoon Instagramming close-ups of the intricate mosaics or pose with nude Romans, but the most fun to be had is inside the so-called "Secret Cabinet."

-Pompeii was full of erotic art which posed a challenge to the 18th century elites who were first in charge of the collection.
-The decision was made to display the sexy sculptures and paintings in their own private vault which was available to view by appointment only.
+Pompeii was full of erotic art which posed a challenge to the 18th-century elites who were first in charge of the collection.
+The decision was made to display the sexy sculptures and paintings in their own private vault that was available to view by appointment only.
 Soon it became a must-see stop on the Grand Tour of Europe and a guide to the collection was published and then banned in France.
-The collection was off view for many decades and it's only been within the last 10 years that the collection is accessible to the general public!
+The collection was off view for many decades before being reopened to the general public.

-Inside are phallic shaped good luck charms, erotic paintings from Pompeii's brothels and Roman patricians in various states of... undress.
-Before posting to Instagram I worried that my photos from the Secret Cabinet might not violate the platforms terms and conditions.
-However, social media rules seem to give classical nudity a fair pass.
+Inside are phallic shaped good luck charms, erotic paintings from Pompeii's brothels, and Roman patricians in various states of undress.
+Photos from the Secret Cabinet don't seem to violate the platform's terms and conditions, as social media rules seem to give classical nudity a fair pass.